Duck curve

 Data is for the State of California on October 22, 2016 (a Saturday), a day when the wind power output was low and steady throughout the day.

-The orange curve rises steeply from 17:00 to 18:00 as the sun sets, requiring about 5 gigawatt of generating capacity from dispatchable sources to come on line within one hour.
+From 07:00 to 22:00, the orange curve resembles the outline of a duck.
+From 17:00 to 18:00 as the sun sets, about 5 gigawatt of generating capacity from dispatchable sources must come on line within one hour.

+Blue curve = Orange curve + Gray curve + wind power.

-The duck curve is a graph of power production over the course of a day that shows the timing imbalance between peak demand and solar power generation.
-The graph resembles a sitting duck, and thus the term was created.
+The duck curve is a graph showing the electricity demand remaining after subtracting electricity supplied by variable renewable energy sources (primarily solar) over the course of a day.
+This highlights the timing imbalance between demand and solar power generation, which must be filled by dispatchable generation.
+The curve is named for its visual similarity to the outline of a duck.
 Used in utility-scale electricity generation, the term was coined in 2012 by the California Independent System Operator.

 Solar power

 In some energy markets, daily peak demand occurs after sunset, when solar power is no longer available.
 In locations where a substantial amount of solar electric capacity has been installed, the amount of power that must be generated from sources other than solar or wind displays a rapid increase around sunset and peaks in the mid-evening hours, producing a graph that resembles the silhouette of a duck.
 In Hawaii, significant adoption of solar generation has led to the more pronounced curve known as the Nessie curve.

 Without any form of energy storage, after times of high solar generation, power companies must rapidly increase other forms of power generation around the time of sunset to compensate for the loss of solar generation, a major concern for grid operators where there is rapid growth of photovoltaics.
 Storage such as dammed hydropower can fix these issues if it can be implemented.
 Short term use batteries, at a large enough scale of use, can help to flatten the duck curve and prevent generator use fluctuation and can help to maintain voltage profile.